Practical NursingUnited Tribes Technical College

 - Demonstrate the physical capabilities to perform nursing skills and functions of the nursing profession;

-- Have a cumulative GPA of 2.5; and
+- Attain and maintain a minimum cumulative GPA of 2.5; and

-- Prior to second semester nursing courses, a student must provide, or sign a release to obtain, a criminal background check report that shows the applicant has not been convicted of any felony, is not on a health care abuse registry; and has not been convicted of a crime against a child.
+- Provide, or sign a release to obtain, a criminal background check report that shows the applicant has not been convicted of any felony is not on a health care abuse registry; and has not been convicted of a crime against a child.
 To be placed in a clinical setting, a complete background check may be required to be submitted to the clinical facility.
 Other criminal activity present in the background check, such as theft of property, may prevent the student from being placed in the clinical facility.
 Placement in a clinical facility is at the discretion of the facility.